jennaknudsen/cs3450-7even/README.md

 In Git, whenever a change needs to be made, we will do the following:

 * Create a new branch at the tip of `master`
-* Make all changes necessary on this branch
+* Make all changes necessary on this branch, pushing the commits to our shared GitHub repo
-* Once all changes are validated as working, merge back into `master`, possibly using a pull request
+* Once all changes are validated as working, merge back into `master`

-The above procedure may be modified when we actually start writing code.
+If we run into a merge conflict, the individuals who pushed up the code that conflicts will work with each other to get that conflict solved (unless there's an obvious fix).

 ## Tool stack description and setup procedure